 Why using satellite simulators to evaluate modelled clouds ?

 The definition of clouds or cloud types is not unique.
 It differs among observations (e.g. clouds detected by one particular sensor may not be detected by another sensor), and between models and observations (e.g. models may predict clouds at any atmospheric level where condensation occurs, while observations many not detect clouds overlapped by thick upper-level clouds).
 A comparison between modelled and observed clouds thus requires a consistent definition of clouds and cloud diagnostics, taking into account the effects of viewing geometry, sensors' sensitivity and vertical overlap of cloud layers.

-This CFMIP-OBS website gathers observational data and diagnostics that are fully consistent with outputs from the CFMIP Observations Simulator Package (COSP), together with a few other datasets useful for the evaluation of clouds and radiation in numerical models : CALIPSO, CLOUDSAT, CERES, ISCCP, MISR, PARASOL.
+This CFMIP-OBS website gathers observational data and diagnostics that are fully consistent with outputs from the CFMIP Observations Simulator Package (COSP) for the evaluation of clouds and radiation in numerical models : CALIPSO, CLOUDSAT, CERES, ISCCP, MISR, PARASOL.

 What is COSP ?